 I mentioned this a lot on Instagram while we were traveling, but Amelia Island wins best spots to eat with kids while traveling.
 One thing we like about being at a resort is the ease of eating… we tend to go with ease when it comes to dinning while traveling these days… this time we felt like we explored so many restaurants and had all great experiences.
 Here are our favorites:

-Sliders Seaside Grill: Ok… this spot has a full playground and sandbox for the kids to hang in right by your table.
-The food and drinks were great and the kids could play until their food arrived.
-Then they ate their meal and went back to playing while Tom and I actually got to enjoy the food and chat.
-Sliders Seaside Grill was so much fun.
+Sliders Seaside Grill: This spot has a full playground and sandbox for the kids to hang in right by your table.
+The food and drinks were great and your kids can play until their food arrives.
+Sliders Seaside Grill is a lot of fun.
 Tommy recommends trying the giant pretzel!

 The Boat House: We went to The Boat House for Tommy’s birthday dinner.
 The food and drinks were fantastic.
 It’s a great spot if you have people that like seafood and some looking for steak.
-The staff was wonderful and came out to sing to Tommy with dessert.
-The Boat House has a pirate treasure chest that kids can visit and get a small toy.
-This was very exciting to our kids and kept them occupied and happy in their seats waiting for dinner.
+The staff was wonderful, and our favorite part is the pirate treasure chest that kids can visit for a small toy to keep them occupied until their dinner arrives.

-Salty Pelican: We went to Salty Pelican for a late lunch one day.
-This is such a cool spot to enjoy downtown.
-It’s right along the train tracks so if your kids like trains grab a table near the front.
+Salty Pelican: This is such a cool spot to enjoy downtown.
+It’s right along the train tracks so if your kids like trains, grab a table near the front.
 We were lucky enough to see the train go by twice which was VERY exciting for my boys.
 Again, the staff here was so welcoming to the kids.
-The kids meals comes served on a Salty Pelican frisbee which was really fun for the kids and made for a neat souvenir to take home.
+The kids’ meals comes served on a Salty Pelican frisbee which was really fun for the kids and made for a neat souvenir to take home.
 I would highly recommend trying the corn & shrimp chowder and the fish tacos.

-Fantastic Fudge: When we travel, finding a good ice cream spot is just as important as a good dinner… our favorite on Amelia Island was Fantastic Fudge.
-It’s right in the center of the downtown.
+Fantastic Fudge: When traveling, finding a good ice cream spot is just as important as a good dinner.
+One spot you’ll want to check out on Amelia Island was Fantastic Fudge.
+It’s right in the center of downtown.
 We went a few times and the kids loved the ice cream and the milkshakes.
 Also be sure to take home some of their delicious fudge.
 It comes in the prettiest Amelia Island box.

 What to do with kids on Amelia Island: